Creating inclusive workplaces for neurodiverse or trauma-impacted employees

 3. Respect communication styles

 Some people need more time to process.
 Others prefer written over verbal communication.
-Normalize variety.
+Normalize variety, as this supports neurodiverse members of your team.

 4. Rethink performance metrics

 If someone can’t make small talk at lunch but delivers thoughtful, deep work — celebrate that.
-Not everyone will thrive in meetings or brainstorming sessions.
+Not everyone will thrive in meetings or brainstorming sessions, particularly those who are neurodiverse or have survived a traumatized event.

 5. Train managers in neuro-inclusion